 18.4.4.
 Using REST API for Cluster Management

 Besides the Management Center's Hot Restart tab and the script cluster.sh, you can also use REST API to manage your cluster's state.
-The following are the commands you can use.
+The following are the operations you can perform.